Embodied Learning About Asia Program

 Providing grants for hosting a short-term residency in Asian Studies

-This program focuses on Asian pedagogy that embraces the ways knowledge is gained through actual practice and performance, creating opportunities for students to learn about Asia through immersive involvement and embodied participation.
+This program focuses on Asian pedagogy that embraces the ways knowledge is gained through active practice and performance, creating opportunities for students to learn about Asia through immersive involvement and embodied participation.

 Applicants must be current ASIANetwork institutional members.
 For more information, see the Embodied Learning About Asia Program (ELAAP) Application Guidelines.